 4. GUARD IT

-The busier I get, the more fiercely I have to guard my devotional time.
+The busier we get, the more fiercely we have to guard our devotional time.

-When I had a newborn, I would schedule my devotional time in that magical moment when both babes have their midday sleep at the same time (I have a toddler as well.)
-But boy, do I have to protect that time.
-It’s precious.
-If people text, the phone rings, or there’s housework to do - I simply don’t respond.
+If people text, notifications pop up on my phone, or there’s housework to do - I simply don’t respond.
 It’s my time with Jesus, and the laundry can wait.
-Sometimes Husband and I prefer to set the alarm for early morning and schedule bible time a good hour and a half before our girls wake up.
-We even sneak the coffee machine into the garage so we (he) can make our coffees so we don’t disturb them.
+Phone can go in flight mode.
 (Bonus tip for guarding your devotional time to all the parents out there - make your coffee away from the ears of small children.
 They’ll hear you.
 And they’ll find you.)

 At the end of the day,